jwshartle/S3T2TM2/Design Doc.md

 Task already created and has description

-the menu displays available functions the user can do on the task
+The menu displays available functions the user can do on the task

 **_Postconditions:_**

-menu displays edited description
+Menu displays edited description

 **_Flow of events:_**